 - 1. Add the ingredients as usual, taking care not to let the yeast and liquid ingredients contact one another. - 2.
 Close the Breadman® Lid and plug it in. - 3.
-Select the Baking cycle you want (Medium, Dark, Light).
-The time needed for the selected Baking cycle program appears in the Display Window.
+Select the Baking Cycle you want.
+The time needed for the selected Baking Cycle appears in the Display Window.